How fashion brands can cut down overstock and diminish risks with on-demand manufacturing

 Gonçalo Cruz, Platforme's CEO & Co-founder, in interview for Sourcing Journal.

 With on-demand production, brands no longer have to keep products in storage, as production only begins once a customer order has been placed.
 Brands must then instantly activate production by sending the quantities and the product specifications required to their suppliers.
-In this way, production performance and quality can be improved because goods can be made by the exact specifications provided by the customer.
+In this way, production performance and quality can be improved because goods can be made to the exact specifications provided by the customer.

 As designers seek to refocus their business models and emphasize both ethics and economy, on-demand manufacturing has become increasingly influential.
+The mass customization wave is on the horizon, smart businesses will ride it to success as it washes away old assumptions and flawed business models.

 What are the advantages of on-demand manufacturing for fashion?